To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The Farlam commission, which is investigating the deaths of 44 people during labour-related unrest at Marikana, is set to resume its public hearings.
+The commission is investigating the deaths of 44 people during labour-related unrest at Lonmin's platinum mining operations at Marikana.
+(Madelene Cronje, M&G)

 The Farlam commission of inquiry will resume its public hearings in Pretoria on Monday.